-First add 4 TBSP of vinegar to the bottle.
+Add 4 TBSP of vinegar to the bottle.
 To make it more kid-doable, we measured the vinegar into the measuring cup, then H poured the vinegar through the funnel into the bottle himself.
-You don’t absolutely need the funnel for this part, but it does make it easier for a kid to get the vinegar in without spilling.

-Then you add the baking soda to the balloon.
-To do this, slip the end of the balloon over the end of your funnel and measure 1 TBSP of baking soda into the funnel.
-Our balloons were a little small, so we ended up using a chopstick to get most of the baking soda into the balloon.
+Then slip the end of the balloon over the end of your funnel and measure 1 TBSP of baking soda into the funnel.

 Why it works: When baking soda and vinegar come into contact, they form carbon dioxide.
 This gas fills the bottle and can't escape, so it rushes into the balloon, causing it to inflate.